CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ### Effects

 - ```COOKOFF``` Explodes when lit on fire.
-- ```SHOT``` Multiple smaller pellets instead of one singular bullet; less effective against armor but increases chance to hit.
+- ```SHOT``` Multiple smaller pellets; less effective against armor but increases chance to hit and no point-blank penalty
 - ```BOUNCE``` Inflicts target with `bounced` effect and rebounds to a nearby target without this effect.
 - ```EXPLOSIVE``` Explodes without any shrapnel.
 - ```EXPLOSIVE_BIG``` Large explosion without any shrapnel.